Bait In Tampa Bay

+Bait in Tampa Bay.
 Every day on the water in Tampa Bay starts off with catching bait.
 Tampa Bay is one of the largest estuaries in Florida.
-Its lined with miles of pristine flats and the center of the bay is host to markers and towers that all offer an excellent bait source.
+Its lined with miles of pristine flats.
+The center of the bay is host to markers and towers that offer a great bait source.
 Between the flats and the markers Tampa is a great host to thousands of baitfish.
 This is the perfect ingredient to a great fishery.

 A typical morning for just about any Tampa fishing guide is catching bait at sunrise.
 Just like fish they move from week to week and sometimes can be hard to find and other times its one and done.
 Fishing 270 charters a year and 15 years of guiding you can appreciate when the day starts out with a blacked out live well.
 There are some basic things that will help you catch more bait per throw and quicker.
 I am going to give you some basics to help you catch more bait in Tampa Bay.

 It all starts with a cast net.
 Cast nets may look the same but are far from it.
 My preferred size is typically a 12-foot net.
 Brand of choice is Black Pearl cast nets.
 They are a great local company that supports the fishing community.
 When picking the right cast net you need to know what you are looking to catch and where.
 The two main areas we throw cast nets for bait would be in deeper water and in the shallow flats of Tampa Bay.